 Communication in the 21st Century - 6th Grade (Semester 1, 2)

 The one quarter course for middle school students is designed to develop and enhance student’s oral communication skills.
-The course serves as introduction and overview of the variety of communication methods used in the 21st century.
+The course serves as an introduction and overview of the variety of communication methods used in the 21st century.
 Emphasis is on basic communication processes, listening skills, delivery techniques, organization and research techniques, utilization of technology, media evaluation and public speaking.
 A variety of technological skills will be developed and utilized to enhance student presentation skills.
-Goals of the course include the fostering of confidence, poise, self-esteem, and enhancing critical thinking.
+The course's goals include fostering confidence, poise, and self-esteem, and enhancing critical thinking.